Ready to find the perfect college degree?

-The nature of a high school teaching position is that it’s a great deal more specialized than a position teaching students in elementary school or in the “middle grades” that come immediately before a student enters his or her freshman year of high school.
+A high school teaching position is a great deal more specialized than a position teaching students in elementary school or in the middle grades.
 For English teachers, that means choosing from fields like literature, linguistics, and more.
-Unlike several other specialties for high school teachers, English is actually pretty broad and it represents some of the most unique teaching possibilities based on the degree an aspiring teacher chooses.
+Unlike several other specialties for high school teachers, English is actually pretty broad It represents some of the most unique teaching possibilities based on the degree an aspiring teacher chooses.

 Choosing the Right Program: Best Degrees for an English Teacher